vimota/vimota/content/about.md

 # About

-I'm a Brazilian-Canadian engineer working in Stripe's Financial Data team, having previously worked at Google (BigQuery Storage, Kaggle).
+I was born in Brazil and grew up in Toronto, Canada.
+I'm an engineer and co-founder of [CoPlane](https://coplane.com).
+Before that I was part of Stripe's Financial Systems team, having previously worked at Google (BigQuery Storage, Kaggle).
 I studied Computer Engineering at the University of Waterloo.
 \
 \
 Things I'm loosely thinking about and working on:

+- Data-centric Automation for Enterprises
 - Open source and its application to the tragedy of the commons
 - Tools for thought
-- The future of monetization for creators
 - Rabbit hole of [Kelly Starrett mobility videos](https://www.youtube.com/channel/UCnnB4zDBqZHhQ4uLTAX8eYA).
-- Making my way through [Designing Data Intensive Applications](https://dataintensive.net/).

 \
 Technical areas I'm investigating: